kosail/dotfolio/README.md

 ## 🌺 Goal of this project:

 The sole goal is to stand out in a sea of traditional portfolios.
 It's to tell, build an interactive story about myself.
 Taking this in mind, I focused on implementing only what is needed to tell this story, not to rebuild the actual functionality of an entire OS on Compose.

-I consider this minimalist precision is not a limitation, but a design power move.
 Make it speak clearly, cleanly, and with purpose.
 That's my goal, and the one of this project.

 ---